Tara-Behan/Thesis/README.md

 ```

 ### Scatter Plot to assess PCA
-A Scatter Plot was generated to evaluate whether principal components had an effect on autism PGS
+A Scatter Plot was generated to evaluate whether principal components had an effect on autism PGS.
 ```
 library(ggplot2)